 Some years my son had no Jewish classmates at his public school.
 Some of his Hebrew school contemporaries were the only Jewish kids in their entire public school.
 Being a small minority is not the same as being oppressed, but it can be isolating.
 That is one reason so many Jews who grew up in Iowa chose to raise their own families in larger cities.

 Almost every Iowa elected official has been a practicing Christian for basically my whole life.
-The last Jew to represent part of this state in Congress was Ed Mezvinsky in 1970s.
+The last Jew to represent part of this state in Congress was Ed Mezvinsky in the 1970s.
 To my knowledge, the last Jewish state legislator was Ralph Rosenberg, who left office during the mid-1990s.
-This is no big deal, it’s part of living in Iowa.
+This is no big deal, it's part of living in Iowa.
 Again, I chose to come back here to raise a family.

 So I have no problem with Iowa elected officials expressing their Christian faith.
 But it's different when the governor approvingly shares the message that America is about standing for the flag and kneeling for the cross.